holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     }

     enum EntryDhtStatus {
-        // At least one `StoreEntry` operation associated with the entry is valid, and at least one entry creation action associated with it has not been deleted.
+        // At least one `StoreEntry` operation associated with the entry is
+        // valid, and at least one entry creation action associated with it has
+        // not been deleted.
         Live,
-        // All entry creation actions associated with the entry have been marked as deleted.
+        // All entry creation actions associated with the entry have been marked
+        // as deleted.
         Dead,
         // All `StoreEntry` operations are waiting validation.
         Pending,
         // All `StoreEntry` operations associated with the entry are invalid.
         Rejected,
-        // All attempts to validate all `StoreEntry` operations associated with the entry hvae been abandoned.
+        // All attempts to validate all `StoreEntry` operations associated with
+        // the entry hvae been abandoned.
         Abandoned,
-        // All entry creation actions associated with the entry have been withdrawn by their authors.
+        // All entry creation actions associated with the entry have been
+        // withdrawn their authors.
         Withdrawn,
         // The entry data has been purged.
         Purged,